ENTREPRENEURSHIP

 Besloten vennootschap

-A LLC is a legal entity with limited liability.
-A LLC as a legal form has several advantages.
+A bv is a Dutch legal entity with limited liability.
+A bvas a legal form has several advantages.
 Learn more about them here.

-A Limited Liability Company is a legal entity with limited liability.
-A LLC also stands for Limited Liability Company.
-The designation 'limited liability company' means a fixed group of shareholders.
-Within the LLC, the capital is divided into shares.
-Share ownership is shared by the shareholders, who collectively own 100% of the shares.
+A bv is a legal entity with limited liability.
+A bv also stands for besloten vennootschap.
+The designation ‘besloten vennootschap’ means a fixed group of shareholders.
+Within the bv, the capital is divided into shares.
+Share ownership is shared by the shareholders, who jointly own 100% of the shares.

 Liability

-The LLC is a legal entity and this means that the owner is not personally liable for possible debts of the LLC.
-The main advantage of a LLC is that shareholders are protected from financial risk.
+The bv is a legal entity and this means that the owner is not personally liable for possible debts of the bv.
+The main advantage of a bv is that shareholders are protected against financial risks.
 The maximum amount shareholders can lose in case of bankruptcy is the nominal value of the shares they own in the company.
 This always leaves a boundary between personal assets and company finances.
 However, if there is mismanagement, negligence or fraud, owners can be held personally liable.

-Setting up a LLC is a bit more complicated than, say, one-man business.
-To establish a limited liability company, several conditions must be met, namely:
+Setting up a bv is a bit more complicated than a sole proprietorship.
+To establish a besloten vennootschap several conditions must be met, namely:

-• The formation of the LLC should be done through a notary public by notarial deed.
-This deed contains the articles of association that state, among other things, the purpose of the company.
+• The establishment of the bv must be done through a notary by notarial deed.
+This notarial deed contains the articles of association that state, among other things, the purpose of the company.

 • A minimum capital of €0.01 must be deposited.